Oral Allergy Syndrome vs. Nut Allergy: How to Tell the Difference

 • Multiple allergen sensitivities

-Practical Insight: IgE testing can be particularly helpful in London, where urban pollution may exacerbate both seasonal allergies and food sensitivities.
+Practical Insight: Understanding your IgE test results can be particularly helpful in London, where urban pollution may exacerbate both seasonal allergies and food sensitivities.

 Managing Symptoms: What You Can Do